cgcardona/cgcardona.github.com/_posts/2013-02-15-playing-around-with-the-ember-inspector.md

 ## Restart

-Often after toggling a setting in `chrome://flags/` Chrome will prompt you to `Your changes will take effect the next time you relaunch Google Chrome.` which is the case this time.
+Often after toggling a setting in `chrome://flags/` Chrome will prompt you `Your changes will take effect the next time you relaunch Google Chrome.` which is the case this time.